 This course is designed to help students develop a thorough understanding of the fundamental concepts of chemistry.
-The topics studied and the problem solving skills required for this course are similar to any first year college chemistry course.
+This course will help students with a collage level foundation to support future advanced coursework in chemistry.
+Topics will include Atomic Structured, Intermolecular Forces and Bonding, Chemical Reactions, Kinetics, Thermodynamics, and Equilibrium.
 This course will challenge the students' ability to think analytically and will encourage students to express their ideas, orally and in writing, with clarity and logic.
 The students' understanding of chemistry will enriched through a comprehensive laboratory program.

-Grade Placement: 11-12 1 - 1 1⁄2 credit Prerequisite: Chemistry or Pre AP Chemistry and 80% or higher in Algebra I
+Grade Placement: 11-12 1 - 1 1⁄2 credit

+Prerequisite: Chemistry or Pre AP Chemistry and 80% or higher in Algebra I